rstudio/rmarkdown/README.md

 ---
 ```

-If you aren't specifing format options you can also just use a simple format name:
+If you aren't specifying format options you can also just use a simple format name:

 ```
 ---